akaposi/ELTE-func-lang/2019-20-2/README_eng.md

 #### Materials

 - Course materials and exercises are uploaded to this repository.
+Tutorial materials go to "gyak_X" folders, where "X" denotes the group code wihch can be found in neptun.
 - Recommended literature: http://learnyouahaskell.com/chapters,
   https://en.wikibooks.org/wiki/Haskell